Ken Taylor (rugby union): Career

-Taylor was born in Napier and brought up in central Hawke's Bay.
+Taylor was born in Napier and brought up in central Hawke's Bay where he attended Central Hawke's Bay College.
 He was first selected at provincial level in 1977 and scored a try against the British Lions in his first season.
 The following year he was selected for the New Zealand Colts (U21) who made a domestic tour.
 Taylor scored three tries in five matches.
 He was a Junior All Black (U23) in 1979 and 1980, scoring a total of 10 tries in 10 matches.
 He worked for his family sawmill business, Waipawa Timber Supplies for 30 years, which was sold in 2013 but he continues to work there.

 Waipawa United

 Taylor started his rugby career at the small club in his home town of Waipawa.
-He played for almost 20 years as a player and a coach, He played along side many great players of the club and many great Hawkes bay representatives.
+He played for almost 20 years as a player and a coach, He played alongside many great players of the club and many great Hawkes bay representatives.
 In 2001 Taylor attended the 75th jubilee for Waipawa United.